 The largest green space in New Orleans, City Park boasts 1,300 acres featuring outdoor art, excellent sports facilities, the New Orleans Botanical Garden and the New Orleans Museum of Art, all surrounded by picturesque lagoons and sprawling lawns.
 There's a lake for paddleboat rentals, The Carousel Gardens Amusement Park with its antique, wooden Carousels Ferris Wheel, miniature Train, Musik Express and Bumper Cars.
 And don't miss Storyland, a Mother Goose themed playground where kids can meet Three Little Pigs, Cinderella's Pumpkin, the Cheshire Cat and Snow White.
 The whole family can enjoy boating, biking or picnicking under the Spanish moss-draped oak trees.

-There was much hue and cry when new operators took over this formerly free ferry in 2014, but it's still only $2 to take this scenic ride, and kids ride for free.
+There was much hue and cry when new operators took over this formerly free ferry in 2014, but it's still only $2 to take this scenic ride, and kids 2 and under ride for free.
 Although the ride across the Mississippi only lasts five minutes, the air-conditioned ferry offers spectacular views of the New Orleans skyline, particularly striking at dusk as the city lights begin to twinkle.
 Upon arriving at Algiers, a quaint historic neighborhood founded in 1719, visitors can walk the tranquil, tree-shaded streets lined with charming Creole cottages and Greek Revival mansions before grabbing lunch at a local cafe or a seat outside at one of the bars along the Point.

 The New Orleans Streetcar is the preeminent mode of transportation in the Crescent City.
 Traveling through the middle of major streets such as St. Charles, Canal and Carrollton, the streetcar is an affordable method of transportation that allows you to soak in the sights as you move closer to your end destination. $1.25 gets you aboard, and if lucky, you'll have a street car operator that will act as a pseudo tour guide, pointing out important landmarks.
 The streetcar itself is of historical significance to the city.
 It is the oldest continually operating street railway system in the entire world, moving city-goers around since the 19th century.

 The Audubon Butterfly Garden and Insectarium is located inside the U.S. Custom House on Canal Street.
 It is the largest North American museum dedicated to insects.
 Adults and children alike will enjoy learning about the insect's contributions the the earth's diversity - although what giant roaches do for the world is still up for discussion.
 The Butterflies in Flight exhibit recreates a Japanese-inspired garden with free flying butterflies of various species.
 You won't want to miss the bug hall of fame – don't you want to see the largest cockroach in the world?
-And don't miss the gift shop, where the kids can buy buggy snacks for their pals back home.
+Stop in the gift shop, where the kids can buy buggy snacks for their pals back home.
 GROSS!

 Audubon Zoo, located in Uptown New Orleans is a great place for a family visit.
 Home to over 2,000 animals, the zoo is open year round, from Tuesday through Sunday (seven days a week during the summer).
 Learning the eating habits of a Komodo Dragon under the Louisiana sun can get hot, so the Zoo features "Cool Zoo", a small scale water park complete with an alligator water slide.
 The zoo is located across the street from Audubon Park, and adjacent to "The Fly", a great place to relax and picnic in full view of the Mississippi River.

 Hands on learning equals hands on fun at this spunky children's museum, where kids are encouraged to discover a world of wonder throughout 30,000 sq. ft. of learn-by-doing exhibits.
 Head upstairs where role-playing rules, at the Little Winn Dixie a grocery store complete with dairy cases and cashiers, a Kids' Cafe for budding chefs-to-be, an optical shop, and an art studio for creating.
 Whether they are learning what bones they use to ride a bike or loading up a cargo ship in the Little Port of New Orleans exhibit, children take an active role in their own learning.
 This museum is all kinds of fun, and geared to children from toddlers to age 12.
 Big news for 2019: LCM will be moving to new digs in City Park.